freitzzz/socof-practical-exercise-1/README.md

 ## Communication Interfaces

-All communication is asynchronous using messages between processes, except for `term_storage` in which the module functions are used, which are blocking calls.
+All communication is asynchronous using messages between processes.
+Term Storage users can synchronously communicate using the module functions (`lookup/1, lookup/2, remove/1, start/0, stop/0,
+	 store/2`) which are blocking calls.

 **Master**